-Brazilian Jiu-Jitsu(BJJ) is one of the most popular martial arts specialized in grappling and ground fighting.
+Brazilian Jiu-Jitsu(BJJ) is one of the most popular martial arts specializing in grappling and ground fighting.
 Muay Thai, on the other side, is often seen as a complete package when it comes to striking.
 The only thing these two arts share in common is the fact that both systems are highly effective in real combat, but which one is better?

 BJJ focuses on grappling techniques similar to wrestling, whereas Muay Thai focuses on stand-up fighting using hard strikes.
 As a general rule, BJJ is better for self-defense and for people who are weaker and/or smaller, whereas Muay Thai is better for people who are taller with a reach advantage.